wso2/docs-is/en/docs/guides/Provisioning/outbound-provisioning-with-salesforce.md

     4. Click **Save** > **Continue** to add the connected app.

-5. The resulting screen displays key information that you will need to configure the Identity Server to Salesforce.
+5. The resulting screen displays key information that you will need to configure WSO2 IS to Salesforce.
     Make a note of the following details as you need them in upcoming configurations.